rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 `object.name(*args)` sends `INVOKE`

-`object.name` is the same thing as the above, so also sends `INVOKE`
+`object.name` is of course the same thing as the above just with zero arguments, so also sends `INVOKE`

 ## Import and export